 1.)
 Use mentor texts.
-I love mentor texts and so I try to find nonfiction texts that I can use for any subject- science, social studies, even math!
+I love mentor texts, so I try to find nonfiction texts that I can use for any subject – science, social studies, and even math!
 I also try to find nonfiction texts that are not as dry and boring.
 Many new nonfiction books are starting to have a kid-friendly feel to them and read more like fiction.
 I have written many different blog posts for nonfiction texts that you may want to check out.
-For example, the books No Monkeys, No Chocolate, I Don’t Like Snakes, or What If You Had Animal Hair are all engaging nonfiction books!
+For example, the books No Monkeys, No Chocolate, I Don’t Like Snakes, or What If You Had Animal Hair!? are all engaging nonfiction books!
 Click on the heading Mentor Texts (above) to check out more!

 3.)
 Create a bulletin board titled “I Bet You Didn’t Know…” with lots of interesting facts on topics you are studying or just random fun facts to catch students’ interests!
 Wonderopolis is a fun site for students to read a “fun fact of the day!”

 4.)
 Book talks.
 I love book talks.
-Each week I like to hand select a book to “tease” my students a bit with.
+Each week I like to hand select a book with which to “tease” my students a bit.
 I read the book ahead of time and pick a small section that will definitely hook them.
-I read it to them and pique their interests.
+I read it to them and pique their interest.
 That usually begins the “waiting list” for the text.
 You can also have students create their own book talks by creating book trailers.

 10.)
 Lastly, provide a nonfiction reading challenge.
 Expose students to a variety of nonfiction types by having them take a nonfiction reading challenge.